 43. Sex is only allowed in the dark in Budapest.

-44. In Seville it’s illegal to hang your underwear on a line, with fines reaching up to 3,000 EUR for serious offences.
+44. In Seville, it’s illegal to hang your underwear on a line, with fines reaching up to 3,000 EUR for serious offenses.

 45. In Denmark, the penalty for a man saying to his wife that she is “uglier than her mother” is up to 1 year in prison.